 Who will judge my essay?

 A detailed list with names will be published after the submission closing date.
-The judges will include editors from the BBC and journalists from the ABSW.
+The judges will include science journalists and editors from the ABSW and from institutions across the world.

 How will my essay be judged?